Dendro-X0/opendeploy-cli-docs-site/src/content/opendeploy/install.md

 ## Docker/OCI (no Node required)

-Use the container image published to GHCR.
+Use the container image published to GHCR (if available for your architecture).

 ```bash
 docker run --rm -it \